It is fairly common for movies to become television series and vice versa in

 small screen transition is what we have for consideration here, ‘The Naked

-City’.
-With a theatrical release in 1948 it preceded its televised cousin by a
+City.'
+With a theatrical release in 1948, it preceded its televised cousin by a

 full decade.
 The movie remains one of the defining examples of the crime drama,

-Library of Congress for preservation due to its significant cultural
+preservation due to its significant cultural contribution.
+As a native New

-contribution.
-As a native New Yorker this film holds a certain nostalgic value
+Yorker, this film holds a certain nostalgic value for a City in an eternal state

-of a City in an eternal state of change yet steadfast in its intrinsic vitality.
+of change yet steadfast in its intrinsic vitality.
+There were names listed in

 became famous and forever associated with NYC, "There are eight million stories